 S'mores originated among campers in the early 20th century.
 Who exactly invented them is lost to history, but the snack's popularity spread after it was mentioned in the 1927 edition of "The Girl Scout Handbook."
 (And yes, "s'more" is a contraction of "some more," because you can't eat just one.)
 They're a great camping food because none of the ingredients require refrigeration and anyone who can hold a stick can make one.
 Here's how you put one together: Take two marshmallows, poke them on a stick, and toast them on an open flame, turning until the marshmallows are brown.
 Place them on half a graham cracker and make a sandwich with a square of chocolate on the other cracker half.
 If you're camping in August, make sure to make some s'mores on Aug.
 10 -- National S'mores Day.

-For lots more information on camping and cooking, see the links on the next page.
+For lots more information on camping and cooking, see the links below.

 - 10 Tips for Camping at High Altitude

 - 5 Tips for Preparing a Solo Camping Trip

 - 10 Ways to Attract Bears to Your Campsite